Available 24h

 Ceramic lamp base.
 1950s ceramic vase with a round base, with a cut-out upper part transformed into a lamp.
 The spiral decoration is embossed and has a turquoise color.
 It is in good condition.

-Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Elegant antique furniture and accessories can be an excellent idea for interior decoration.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of cupboards or broadly understood chest furniture.
-During this period, interest in mythology and antiquity persisted, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest-type furniture.
+There was also an interest in mythology and ancient times, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
-This is especially important when searching for an exclusive antique suitable for your interior.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Many global brands now reproduce such furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details